FHantke/brave-browser-wiki/Brave-Wallet-Seed-Wiki.md

 ### Filecoin Addresses

 An address is an identifier that refers to an actor in the Filecoin state.
 An address may also be encoded to a string, this encoding includes a checksum and network prefix.
-[More](https://spec.filecoin.io/appendix/address/#section-appendix.address.string)
+[Filecoin spec](https://spec.filecoin.io/appendix/address/#section-appendix.address.string)

  |  network   | protocol | payload | checksum |
  |------------|----------|---------|----------|